openthread/openthread/src/cli/README_SRP_CLIENT.md

 Done
 ```

 Enable auto host address mode.
-When enabled client will automatically use all Thread netif unicast addresses excluding all link-local and mesh-local addresses.
-If there is no valid address, then Mesh Local EID address is added.
-SRP client will automatically re-register if/when addresses on Thread netif get changed (e.g., new address is added or existing address is removed).
+When enabled client will automatically use all preferred Thread netif unicast addresses excluding all link-local and mesh-local addresses.
+If there is no preferred address, then Mesh Local EID address is added.
+SRP client will automatically re-register if/when addresses on Thread netif get changed (e.g., new address is added or existing address is removed or marked as non-preferred).

 ```bash
 > srp client host address auto